megalon/BeatSaber-UnofficialTrackEditor/README.md

 Currently supports:

-+ Loading an audio file into the editor
++ Loading a WAV or MP3 file into the editor.
+(No OGG yet!)

 + Loading / Saving track .json files

-+ Placing / deleting notes and mines
++ Placing / deleting notes, mines, events, and obstacles

-+ Locking notes to a grid of 8th notes, or placing at arbitrary positions
++ Locking the grid to 8th / 16th / 32nd notes, or placing at arbitrary positions

 ![Example image](https://i.imgur.com/XZVS8Bc.png)